LCANZ Summit 2023

 Thursday 30, March 2023

 Join us for the 2023 LCANZ Summit at GridAKL in the Wynyard Quarter, Auckland on 30th March 2023.
 Click here to register.

 The theme for the Summit is ‘Enabling Circular Economy through LCA’.
 We will discuss the approach of Life Cycle Management (LCM) which provides a framework which can be integrated into business practice.
 We will discuss Life Cycle Thinking (LCT) and Life Cycle Assessment (LCA) within this framework.
 We will have speakers from the LCA community as well as industry insights from our members.

-We have speakers from F&P Healthcare, GIB, Massey University, Fletcher Building, Scion, Sustainable Business Council, thinkstep-anz, and others.
+We have speakers from F&P Healthcare, GIB, Massey University, Fletcher Building, Scion, Sustainable Business Network, thinkstep-anz, and others.